cargomail-org/grip/README.md

 #### Trust First

-The primary benefit of the identity propagation system is to address the problem of trust between the identity provider, the API provider, and the API consumer.
+The primary benefit of the identity propagation and assertions concept is that it addresses the trust problem between the identity provider, the API provider, and the API consumer.

 #### Third-Party Users to API